Easy Christmas Crafts: Felt and Bead Elf Ornament

 Pull the wires even.

-Push the ends of the arm wires through a spacer, a circle, a spacer and the last circle to
+Push the ends of the arm wires through a spacer, a circle, a spacer and the last circle to form the neck.

 The wires should be 1/4 inch apart.